Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Posterior contraction rates in global loss

-where $W:=(W(z), \ z\in[0,1]^d)$ is a centred Gaussian process with almost surely bounded sample paths and $\eta:\R\to(0,\infty)$ is a fixed, strictly increasing and bijective link function.
-For instance, the exponential link $\eta(\cdot)=\exp(\cdot)$ is used in the popular log-Gaussian Cox model, \cite{MSW98}, while more restrictive Lipschitz and (bounded) logistic-type link functions were used in \cite{GS13} and \cite{AMM09,KvZ15}, respectively.
-In applying Theorem \ref{Theo:GenRandCov} with prior $\Pi(\cdot)$ as in \eqref{Eq:GPPrior}, we allow for a large class of underlying Gaussian processes, whose law $\Pi_W(\cdot)$ we require to satisfy the following mild smoothness condition.
+In applying Theorem \ref{Theo:GenRandCov} with the above prior, we allow for a large class of Gaussian processes $W$, whose law $\Pi_W$ we require to satisfy the following mild smoothness condition.
 See e.g.~\cite[Chapter 2]{GN16} or \cite[Chapter 11]{GvdV17} for background information on Gaussian processes and measures.

-\begin{condition} For $\alpha>0$, let $\Pi_W(\cdot)$ be a centred Gaussian Borel probability measure on the Banach space $C([0,1]^d)$, with reproducing kernel Hilbert space (RKHS) $\Hcal_W$ continuously embedded into the Sobolev space $H^{\alpha+d/2}([0,1]^d)$. \end{condition}
+\begin{condition} For $\alpha>0$, let $\Pi_W$ be a centred Gaussian Borel probability measure on the Banach space $C([0,1]^d)$, with reproducing kernel Hilbert space (RKHS) $\Hcal_W$ continuously embedded into the Sobolev space $H^{\alpha+d/2}([0,1]^d)$. \end{condition}

-Examples of Gaussian processes satisfying Condition \ref{Cond:GPCondition} are, among the others, stationary Gaussian processes with polynomially-tailed spectral measures (e.g.~the popular Matérn processes, cf.~\cite[Section 11.4.4]{GvdV17}), as well as (potentially truncated) series priors defined on a set of basis functions spanning the Sobolev scale, such as the wavelet basis employed below.